 Plan for your flight.
-Make sure to pack what you need to survive.
-Bring a book, a tablet, or some form of entertainment—but if it’s electronic, don’t forget the charger!
-Bring the minimum toiletries to keep you feeling human, the feeling of brushed teeth on a long-haul flight can’t be beaten.
-Packing your snacks in the order you want them, while pedantic, means no annoying rummaging through your bag.
+In your carry-on luggage, make sure to pack what you need to survive.
+Bring a book, a tablet, or some form of entertainment – but if it’s electronic, don’t forget the charger!
+Bring the minimum amount of toiletries to keep you feeling human; the feeling of brushed teeth on a long-haul flight can’t be beaten.
+And, while pedantic, packing your snacks in the order you want them means no annoying rummaging through your bag.
 You seatmate will thank you for this tip.

 Book an aisle seat.
 While it means you don’t get the view from the window, it does mean you can get up and stretch your legs whenever you want.
-It’s easier to speak to the flight attendants, go to the bathroom, and if you book the aisle seat on a two-seater row, there’s the potential for the seat next to you will remain free.
-No one willingly puts themselves next to someone else on a flight, after all.
+It’s easier to speak to the flight attendants and go to the bathroom, and if you book the aisle seat in a two-seater row, there’s the potential for the seat next to you to remain free.
+After all, no one willingly puts themselves next to someone else on a flight.

 Get comfortable.
 If you’ve got a long flight ahead of you, it pays to be comfortable.
-Many people bring travel pillows, but think about bringing pyjamas, a face mask, and ear plugs, too.
-Familiar pyjamas will let your body know it’s time for sleep, and the mask and plugs will block out the light and sound and let you snooze better.
-It also means you’ll avoid making eye contact with that creepy guy across the aisle from you.
+Many people bring travel pillows, but think about bringing pyjamas, a face mask and ear plugs, too.
+Familiar pyjamas will let your body know it’s time for sleep, and the mask and plugs will block out light and sound and let you snooze better.

 Stay hydrated.
 The atmosphere inside the plane is dry, so be sure to bring a bottle of water or two to sip on throughout the flight.
 A headache, dry mouth, or general fuzzy-headedness all indicate that you’re dehydrated.
 Staying hydrated means you’ll feel more alert during the flight, and will help you avoid that gross feeling at the end of it.
 Also, as much as it may hurt, try and avoid alcohol or coffee on long flights.
 These are diuretics, and while fun, only increase dehydration.